 In Him you also trusted, after you heard the word of truth, the gospel of your salvation; in whom also, having believed, you were sealed with the Holy Spirit of promise, who is the guarantee of our inheritance until the redemption of the purchased possession, to the praise of His glory.”

-I see the sovereignty of God in God’s entire eternal plan.
+I see the sovereignty of God in His entire eternal plan.
 Calvinism is but a small focus on a part of this plan.
 Arminianism however, is a humanistic leaven that perverts the understanding of God’s sovereign grace involved in individual salvation.
-But more than what most people focus on (just personal salvation), I feel strongly that humanism (Arminianism or the Judaizing of Christianity, or Judaism itself) is a leaven used by Satan to pervert the entire counsels of God, especially the understanding of the sovereignty of God involved in all eternal things.
+But more than what most people focus on (just personal salvation), I feel strongly that the different forms of religious humanism — Arminianism, or the judaizing of Christianity to greater or less degrees, subtle or not so subtle efforts to do so, or Judaism itself, as a practiced religion to gain favor and blessings from God — are different leavens used by Satan to pervert the understanding of the counsels of God, especially in comprehending God’s sovereignty involved in determining the destinies of all eternal things.

-I know many will question how I can describe Judaism as an evil humanistic leaven even though it was a religion given by God Himself.
-But here is the short explanation.
+Here is a brief history and explanation.
 The purpose for giving the law was not spelled out by God for the Jews to understand at Mt.
 Sinai.
 There it was a covenant to be kept, a religion to be practiced, a law by which God would govern.
 But hopefully you can see this next point – obedience to the law by the Jews would now be the requirement for bringing to them the blessings God had promised in an earlier covenant made to Abraham.
 Only the previous covenant promised to the forefathers had a markedly different founding principle.
 The Abrahamic covenant was based on God’s sovereignty in choice and grace, irrevocable in its nature, and dependent only on the faithfulness of God to eventually keep the promises He made.
 However, at Mt.
 Sinai the Jews make the promise to obey the law in order to receive the blessings (Ex.
 19:3-8).
 When Israel willfully made this decision, the law, and for that matter the religion of Judaism, became the means by which they were to receive God’s blessings.
 Now we must understand that the founding principle of the law is not the sovereign grace and faithfulness of God, but rather the principle of human responsibility (Rom.
 10:5, Gal.
 3:12) – “Do this and live, or “the man who does those things shall live by them.”
 The promised blessings were now dependent on Israel’s corporate obedience to commandments rather than the simple matter of God’s faithfulness.

 This is why it is so important to understand the events that took place with Moses and Israel at Mt.
 Sinai, Moses going up the mountain two separate times with two different sets of stone tablets, and the tenor of the two conversations he has with God.
 The first time he goes up it is to receive the commandments of the law.
 The second time he goes up it is to intercede for Israel’s survival, they having already broken the law in its first commandment.
 The first time up Moses receives a covenant of pure law.
 The second time Moses goes up, God must move away from pure law and fall back into His sovereignty in order to spare the nation from His destroying them (Ex.
 33:19, Rom.
 9:15-16).
 So what was Paul’s explanation?
 “So then it is not of him who wills, nor of him who runs, but of God who shows mercy.”
 Human will and human accomplishment, the man who does those things in order to live, was proven a disastrous agreement for Israel from its very beginning.
 The consequence was God showing mercy as He chose, having to fall back into His sovereignty, which ensured the continued existence of Israel as a nation.
 And if we look closely and have a spiritual mind taught by the Spirit of God, we should easily see how the sovereignty of God is so necessary in order for Israel to eventually have all that God promised them through their forefathers – Abraham, Isaac, and Jacob.
 As far as God’s eternal counsels for Israel go, His sovereignty and faithfulness is absolutely essential.
 And this will be to the praise of His own glory.